Call for an initial consultation

 How to set a trust up for a child

-Last updated on August 9th, 2022 at 10:47 am
+Last updated on July 3rd, 2024 at 11:34 am

 How to set up a trust fund for a child?

 Setting up a trust fund for a child can help secure their financial future.
 Trusts, sometimes referred to as trust funds, have many uses.
 Setting up a trust fund for a child is a tax-efficient way to transfer assets, such as money or property, to your child and allows for better control over how these assets will be managed and used.
 Trusts are also a helpful tool if you have a child with a learning disability or mental health condition, which means they would be unable to manage their financial affairs once you pass away.
 A trust is a legal arrangement, and you can set up a trust at any point in your life by using an experienced trust lawyer.
 If you’re thinking of setting up a trust fund for your child, then keep on reading.
-Here Graysons’ team of solicitors in Sheffield and Chesterfield answer some of the most common questions about setting up a trust fund for a child.
+Here Graysons’ team of solicitors in Sheffield, Chesterfield and Hathersage answer some of the most common questions about setting up a trust fund for a child.

 What is a trust?

 A trust is a legal arrangement whereby trustees manage assets on behalf of the trusts’ beneficiaries.
 The person who provides the assets and sets up the trust is called the settlor.
 The settlor decides what the terms of the trust should be, who the trustees should be, and who the beneficiaries are.
 Trustees are usually trusted family members or friends or a professional and they have a duty to manage the trust for the benefit of the beneficiaries.
-If you want to set up a trust for a child, then you should work with an experienced trust attorney, such as Graysons’ team of Sheffield and Chesterfield solicitors.
+If you want to set up a trust for a child, then you should work with an experienced trust attorney, such as Graysons’ team of Sheffield, Chesterfield and Hathersage solicitors.

 What are the different types of trusts?